-GR: 12; One year; Credit: 2.5 PREREQUISITE: Successful completion of Metalwork & Welding Fabrication Year 1; concurrent enrollment in
+PREREQUISITE: Successful completion of Metalwork & Welding Fabrication Year 1; concurrent enrollment in grade-level math and English recommended.

-Fabrication Year 1.
-This course offers students the opportunity to specialize in specific areas of manufacturing such as machine tool set-up and control, automated operation, welding, quality machining, and sheet metal fabrication.
-Advanced instructional units include metallurgy and heat treatment of metal, advanced machining, numerical control machining, advanced work with mills, lathes, grinders, and band saws, and advanced welding such horizontal, vertical, overhead, and circular as techniques.
+This course is a continuation of and builds on the skills and concepts introduced in Metalwork & Welding Fabrication Year 1.
+This course offers students the opportunity to specialize in specific areas of manufacturing such as machine tool set-up and operation, welding, quality control, automated machining, and sheet metal fabrication.
+Advanced instructional units include metallurgy and heat treatment of metal, advanced machining, numerical control machining, advanced work with mills, lathes, grinders, and band saws, and advanced welding such as horizontal, vertical, overhead, and circular techniques.
 All learning experiences are designed to allow students to acquire job-entry skills and knowledge through classroom lessons and shop applications with emphasis on the latest technology and industry trends.